RyanWelly/lisp-in-rs-macros/README.md

 # `lisp-in-macros`

 A simple Lisp interpreter that operates fully in Rust's declarative macros.
 This means that `lisp!(CAR (CONS (QUOTE A) (QUOTE (B))))` expands to the string "A", all computation happens at compile time by rustc expanding macros.
+There's no hidden proc macros, no actual
  You can imagine that the lisp is a purely functional variant, except for the DISPLAY form which prints a value.

+## Why

+It's a lisp interpreter written fully in Rust's macros, I think that's pretty cool

 ## Example